Bond, from its beginning to today…

 - In 2017, Bond opened an office in Saratoga Springs, New York.
 The city and the surrounding region had become one of the fastest growing business communities in upstate New York.
 With a growing local client base, and with a number of its attorneys already active in the Saratoga Springs community, Bond made the decision to extend its physical presence into the area.

-- In 2018, with the number of major clients growing in and around the Boston area, Bond extended its presence into New England, securing office space in the heart of the Boston Financial District, across the street from the Old State House.
-Bond attorneys may be found in Boston on a regular basis counseling clients on a range of business matters, from the sophisticated landscape of patent prosecution and brand management to litigation.
+- In 2018, with the number of major clients growing in and around the Boston area, Bond extended its presence into New England, securing office space in the heart of the Boston Financial District.
+Bond attorneys may be found in Boston on a regular basis counseling clients on a range of business matters, from the sophisticated landscape of patent prosecution and brand management, to litigation.